-In the years following the 9/11 attacks, scholars have begun to ask penetrating questions about the changing nature of violent conflict involving non-state actors.
+In recent years, scholars have begun to ask penetrating questions about the changing nature of violent conflict involving non-state actors.
 Insights from this research can help stakeholders understand the scope and depth of these conflicts, and also point to innovative new resolution strategies.
 Armed with data-driven findings about what works and what does not, officials can begin to make fact-based decisions about policies and funding.

 New Empirical Approaches

 Research at The Pearson Institute draws on proven methodologies employed in a variety of other policy domains—health, education, economics, and environmental policy to name a few.
 These data-driven approaches begin with theoretically important questions and strong hypotheses guided by rigorous theory.
 This then leads to randomized control trials, statistical analyses, and sophisticated modeling as well as the careful assembly of new data sets based on field data or experiments.
 Disciplined research design enables scholars to move beyond correlation-based conclusions to discover causal relationships that can provide a reliable foundation for effective policy.

 Roger Myerson, recipient of the 2007 Sveriges Riksbank Prize in Economics Sciences in Memory of Alfred Nobel

 and the David L. Pearson Distinguished Service Professor of Global Conflict Studies, Harris Public Policy, the Griffin Department of Economics, and the College